YottaDB/YDBDoc/ReleaseNotes/ydbr204.md

   See [Using External Calls: Call-Outs](https://docs.yottadb.com/ProgrammersGuide/extrout.html#using-external-calls-call-outs) for more detail about how pre-allocated IO parameters are represented in C. [#1056](https://gitlab.com/YottaDB/DB/YDB/-/issues/1056)

+* <a name="x1133"></a>YottaDB compilation supports a `-machine` flag (see [Qualifiers for the yottadb command](https://docs.yottadb.com/ProgrammersGuide/devcycle.html#qualifiers-for-the-yottadb-command)) which produces a listing that shows the generated assembly code for each line of source code.
+Specifying `-machine` automatically turns on the [-list](https://docs.yottadb.com/ProgrammersGuide/devcycle.html#no-li-st-filename) option if the latter is not explicitly specified. [#1133](https://gitlab.com/YottaDB/DB/YDB/-/issues/1133)

+* <a name="x1138"></a>The function $ZYCOMPILE(str) verifies whether or not `str` is valid M code.
+An empty string is returned if `str` is syntactically valid M code; otherwise a string of the form `POS,YDB_ERROR,Error` is returned where

+  * POS - is the position in the line where parsing stopped
+  * YDB_ERROR - YottaDB Standard Error Code Mnemonic
+  * Error - Error description

+  See [Examples](https://gitlab.com/YottaDB/DB/YDB/-/merge_requests/1656#examples-of-zycompile) for example usages.

+  Note that the intrinsic function is very similar to the M Utility Function [$$^%ZMVALID()](https://docs.yottadb.com/ProgrammersGuide/utility.html#zmvalid) but the intrinsic function is a lot faster (in an experiment it was found to be 100,000 times faster) and does not create any `.m` and `.o` files. [#1138](https://gitlab.com/YottaDB/DB/YDB/-/issues/1138)

-* <a name="GTM-DE340906"></a>YottaDB appropriately handles a command with multiple (more than 255) LOCKs with the same name.
+* <a name="GTM-DE340906"></a>YottaDB appropriately handles a command with multiple (more than 255) [LOCKs](https://docs.yottadb.com/ProgrammersGuide/commands.html#lock) with the same name.
 Previously, a YottaDB command that created more than 255 LOCKs with the same name caused a segmentation violation (SIG-11).
 [GTM-DE340906](http://tinco.pair.com/bhaskar/gtm/doc/articles/GTM_V7.1-000_Release_Notes.html#GTM-DE340906)

 * <a name="GTM-DE340950"></a>An attempt by a process to incrementally LOCK the same resource name more than 511 times produces a [LOCKINCR2HIGH](https://docs.yottadb.com/MessageRecovery/errors.html#lockincr2high) with accurate context.
 Previously LOCK processing did not appropriately detect the limit or supply correct context.
 [GTM-DE340950](http://tinco.pair.com/bhaskar/gtm/doc/articles/GTM_V7.1-000_Release_Notes.html#GTM-DE340950)